Executive takeaways

 - Attributable changes and traceable decision logic

-USDM’s AI Governance & Risk Assessment service ensures your GenAI systems are built with the right controls from the start—so humans remain in control, even as AI accelerates output.
+USDM's AI Governance & Compliance services ensure your GenAI systems are built with the right controls from the start—so humans remain in control, even as AI accelerates output.

 AI may assist—but humans remain accountable.